niklas-heer/nheer.io/content/reading/2019/2019-10-16_the-phoenix-project.md

 I really enjoyed reading this book it pulled me in from the first few minutes due to it's novel like narrative.
 There were a lot of situations in the book which I can totally relate to.

+Although I know about the DevOps movement for quite some time now I didn't know about the book and it's role defining it.
+It is a great read and has some great lessons you can learn from it.

+For me the most memorable thing was about applying lean principles to IT and software development.
+This is a thing I will try to encorporate into my own day to day life.